raspberrypilearning/flappy-astronaut/worksheet.md

 	column.start()
     sleep(2)
 ```
-1. The problem is that now you have this while loop blocking the program, and there is still a lot to do, such as getting some user input and moving the *flappy block* up and down.
+1. The problem is that now you have this while loop blocking the program, and there is still a lot to do, such as getting some user input and moving the *flappy astronaut* up and down.
 The solution is to place the `while` loop into a function, and have it called as another thread.
 Add it to a function first:

 ```python
 def draw_columns():